velartrill/velartrill.github.io/orig/conspirators.md

 "Do you think— does that sound—"

-"I don't got anything as would prove it for certain but I sure as ash can't prove against it neither," she answers, very quietly.
+"I don't got anything as would prove it for certain but I sure as shit can't prove against it neither," she answers, very quietly.

 Daisy is not the quiet type.